postman-demos/different-types-of-collections/README.md

 # Postman: Different Types of Collections
-This is a basic walkthrough of creating data visualizations using Postman.
+This is a look at using Postman collections for governing the design of APIs.

 The demo can be viewed at: https://postman-demos.github.io/different-types-of-collections/